 ProfileBorn and raised in the Netherlands, Tabe Bergman attained BA degrees in Journalism and American Studies, and an MA degree in American Studies.
 He was a freelance journalist, a web editor, and a global news editor with the Associated Press.

-Tabe Bergman has published over a dozen book chapters and refereed articles, including 5 single-author articles in the Social Sciences Citation Index.
-He has also presented papers at top international conferences.
+He has published over twenty refereed articles and book chapters, including five single-author articles in the Social Sciences Citation Index.
+He has presented numerous papers at top international conferences.

 His first book, The Dutch Media Monopoly, is recommended by the world-leading scholars James Curran, Robert McChesney and Mark Deuze.
-His third book, which analyzes the global media debates on Noam Chomsky, is under contract with Routledge.
+His third book was recently published with Routledge.